 Functional testing is a type of black-box testing that bases its test cases on the specifications of the software component being tested.
 It determines if the component under test behaves as specified in the functional specification or user requirements document.
-It is performed by executing representative sequences of inputs, which correspond to the desired functional requirements.
+It executes representative input sequences corresponding to the desired functional requirements.

 Functional testing has five levels – Unit, Integration, System, Acceptance, and Regression:

-Integration Testing: In integration testing, all the modules are tested to verify whether they operate correctly when they are combined with other software modules.
+All the modules are tested in integration testing to verify whether they operate correctly when combined with other software modules.

-Regression Testing: In regression testing, it is verified whether changes to the software components have not affected the existing functionalities and features.
+In regression testing, whether changes to the software components have not affected the existing functionalities and features are verified.
 It is performed after every major code change.

-Acceptance Testing: In acceptance testing, it is verified whether specified users are satisfied with application functionality & performance.
+In acceptance testing, it is verified whether specified users are satisfied with the application’s functionality & performance.